pdf-raku/PDF-raku/README.md

 The `<<` ... `>>` delimited section is the trailer dictionary and the main entry point into the document.
 The entry `/Info 1 0 R` is an indirect reference to the first object (object number 1, generation 0) described above.

-We can quickly put PDF Tools to work using a Perl 6 REPL, to better explore the document:
+We can quickly put PDF::IO to work using a Perl 6 REPL, to better explore the document:

 ```
-snoopy: ~/git/perl6-PDF-Tools $ perl6 -MPDF::DAO::Type::PDF
+snoopy: ~/git/perl6-PDF-IO $ perl6 -MPDF::DAO::Type::PDF
 > my $doc = PDF::DAO::Type::PDF.open: "t/example.pdf"
 ID => [CÜ{ÃHADCN:C CÜ{ÃHADCN:C], Info => ind-ref => [1 0], Root => ind-ref => [2 0]
 > $doc.keys